SoftUni-Internal/interactive-content/EN/06-Database-Programmability/04-Summary.md

     END
     ```

-- We can optimize with UDF
+- We can optimize with UDFs

-- Triggers: how to create them and how to use them before and after a certain event
+- How to create triggers and how to use them before and after a certain event
     ```java
     CREATE TABLE account (
     acct_number INT PRIMARY KEY,